mozilla/elasticutils/docs/queries.rst

 ..
 [1] You can also use ``startswith``, but that's deprecated.

 ..
-[2] When doing ``query_string`` queries, if the query text is malformed it'll raise a `SearchPhaseExecutionException:` exception.
+[2] When doing ``query_string`` queries, if the query text is malformed it'll raise a `SearchPhaseExecutionException` exception.

 .. seealso::